ledif/dimebox/docs/getting-started.md

 Getting started
 ===================
-This document should provide a simple example to get up and running with dimebox to perform a simple experimental setup of an MPI program
+This document will provide a simple example to get up and running with dimebox to perform a simple experimental setup of an MPI program.

 Initialization
 ----